rohitpatwa/leetcode/Readme.md

 412. Fizz Buzz : Loop from 1 to n+1. if i%3==0, s += "Fizz", if i%5==0, s += "Buzz".
 482. License Key Formatting : Remove all the -.
 Start from the end and keep adding each elem to new string.
 After every k chars, add -.
 Return res.strip('-')
 904. Fruit Into Baskets : 3 variables to store info of last_fr, 2nd_last_fr and last_fr_count.
 If x==last_fr, local_max+=1, if x==2nd_last, swap the two and last_fr_count=1.
+55. Jump Game : Keep calculating max reachable index from current index.
+If curr index passes max reachable index, return False.
+15. 3Sum : Sort thr array.
+Move one pointer from start to end and keep performing 2 sum on remaining array.
+O(n^2)
+21. Merge Two Sorted Lists : Itera two linked lists with two pointers and keep adding the smaller value to the res list.
+207. Course Schedule : Create list of inDegree(iD) of edges and DAG.
+Add nodes with iD==0 to Stack(S).
+Pop S, decrease inDegree of dependents by 1.
+If iD==0, push to S.
+210. Course Schedule II : Same as Course Schedule problem.
+Create a res list to store resut.
+When popping from Stack, add to res.
 18. 4Sum : Stupid extention of 3sum problem. n^3 solution.
 Two pointer approach inside double for loop.
-15. 3Sum : Sort thr array.
-Move one pointer from start to end and keep performing 2 sum on remaining array.
-O(n^2) 1261.
+152. Maximum Product Subarray : At each element, keep track of min and max because in products, min can become max if multiplied by -ve no.
+212. Word Search II : Add the list of words in a trie.
+At end of every word, store 'end'=True and 'word'=<actual word>.
+Then iterate the board and keep checking in trie by DFS.
+-------------------------- REVISION 1 -----------------------------
+1261.
 Find Elements in a Contaminated Binary Tree : BFS on BT starting from root.
 Every child is given value as per formula.
 Add values to a set.
 Search target in set.
 739. Daily Temperatures : Push (temp, idx) in a stack.
 Pop element when a bigger elem is seen and update arr[idx] with (new_idx-idx).
 347. Top K Frequent Elements : Linear solution.
-Create an array of arr to hold all i freq elements at ith arr.
+Create an array of arr to hold all i freq elements at ith sub-arr.
 Flatten and return last k elements.
 1072.
 Flip Columns For Maximum Number of Equal Rows : Create a dict of patterns.
 Add tuple(row) and tuple(row_compliment) to dict.
 Return max(dict.vals()).
 609. Find Duplicate File in System : Split paths and files.
 The split files.
 The split filename and content.
 Add content to dict and full path as value in a list.
 198. House Robber : We create an arr dp which hold max val till that point.
 At each i, max_val = max(dp[i-2] + nums[i], dp[i-1])
 70. Climbing Stairs : At each step, number of ways to climb is equal to (dp[i-1] + dp[i-2]).
 We can take 1 step from i-1 and 2 steps from i-2.
-21. Merge Two Sorted Lists : Itera two linked lists with two pointers and keep adding the smaller value to the res list.
 78. Subsets : Simulate picking and not picking every element within a heler function.
 Pick next value, recurse, backtrack.
 Add every combi to res.
 46. Permutations : Pop first char and send the remaining array to a magic funciton which returns all perms.
 Place popped char at all positions in each perm.
 46. Permutations : Simulate swapping branches of a tree.
 Call helper with l pointer. for i in range(l, n), swap i, l.
 Recurse with l+1, backtrack
 22. Generate Parentheses : Open parenthesen < n and closed parantheses < open.
 Keep recursing and backtrackting to generate all combinations.
-152. Maximum Product Subarray : At each element, keep track of min and max because in products, min can become max if multiplied by -ve no.
 62. Unique Paths : 2 ways to solve [dp, maths]. dp[i][j] = dp[i-1][j] + dp[i][j-1].
 213. House Robber II : Same as House Robber problem.
 This time we find max loot from [0:n-1] and [1:n] separately and return max of these.
 300. Longest Increasing Subsequence : DP problem, O(n^2).
 Initiate lis=[1]*n.
 If A[i]>A[j] and lis[j]>=lis[i]: lis[i] = lis[j] + 1.
 5. Longest Palindromic Substring : Iterate through the array, at each step expand from middle and find longest palindrome.
 Cover odd and even cases of plaindromes.
 139. Word Break : Create a list named dp. dp[i] means if or not we can reach char i using wordDict.
 Run 2 pointers on s.
 If dp[j] and s[j:i] in wordDict: dp[i]=True.
-55. Jump Game : Keep calculating max reachable index from current index.
-If curr index passes max reachable index, return False.
 647. Palindromic Substrings : Iterate over the str and in each itr call expand(i, i) and expand(i, i+1).
 In expand func, expand on right and left and count palindromes.
-91. Decode Ways : dp=[]*len(n+1). dp[i] means no. of ways to decode string of len i.
-Get single and double from s. single>0: dp[i]+=dp[i-1]; 10<=double<=26: dp[i]+=dp[i-2].
 520. Detect Capital : Check if word is all upper or all lower. elif check if word is one capital and all lower.
 Else return False.
 417. Pacific Atlantic Water Flow : Create 2 sets P and A for nodes covered by both seas.
 Perform dfs from all rows and cols of P and A. Return intersecrion of P and A.
 1496.
 Path Crossing : Assign +1 -1 values to "NSEW".
 Use cartesian coordinates and store values in a set.
 If value repeated, return True.